Harmful Algal Bloom Monitoring System

 HAB Monitoring Products

 NCCOS developed the Algal Bloom Monitoring System to routinely deliver near real-time products for use in locating, monitoring and quantifying algal blooms in coastal and lake regions of the US.
 This application delivers a suite of bloom detection products in the form of geographic based images.
 At this time products are available for selected regions.
 New products are being evaluated, and new regions are being considered; as they are proven useful, they will be made available through this system.
 Visit our HAB Forecasts page for news on forecasts related to these products.
-For more information, please see our Harmful Algal Bloom Forecasting Branch Ocean Color Satellite Imagery Processing Guidelines.
+See more information about our bloom monitoring imagery.

 HAB Alert Bulletins